Join Our Team!

 How to Apply

-Interested candidates should email a resume and a cover letter explaining 1) what experience, skills and personal characteristics qualify you for this position and 2) why the mission and work of Bucks Audubon appeals to you, and a list of three references.
+Interested candidates should email a resume, 3 references, and a cover letter explaining 1) what experience, skills and personal characteristics qualify you for this position and 2) why the mission and work of Bucks Audubon appeals to you.
+Send all information to Michael Celec, Executive Director, at mcelec@bcas.org.

 Disclaimer: The above information has been designed to indicate the general nature and level of work performed by employees within this classification.
 It is not designed to contain or to be interpreted as a comprehensive inventory of all duties, responsibilities and qualifications required of employees assigned to this job.